Cooperative Transportation using Multiple Single-Rotor Robots and Decentralized Control for Unknown Payloads: DECENTRALIZED CONTROL

 \subsection{Decentralized control system}

 Figure \ref{fig:cont} shows the configuration of the entire control system.
-In this paper, by sharing the attachment positions among the robots, each robot can calculate eq. (\ref{eq:lmi2}) by itself.
-Here, the expected fluctuations of $m$, $\bm{r}$, and $\bm{\sigma}$ are also shared among robots.
+In this study, because the attachment positions were being shared among the robots, each robot could calculate eq. (\ref{eq:lmi2}) by itself.
+Here, the expected fluctuations of $m$, $\bm{r}$, and $\bm{\sigma}$ were also shared among robots.
+To transform the unstable system into an SPR system, the four outputs of the same size as the rank of the input matrix $\bm{B}$ were selected.
+Because our control purpose was to carry a payload to the target position in the target yaw direction, $x$, $y$, $z$, and $yaw$ angle were selected.
+As a result of controlling $x$ and $y$, the roll and pitch angles were also controlled.
+Furthermore, $\bm{C_0}$ and $\bm{\hat{D}_0}$ were tuned for each of the four outputs to obtain the prediction error.